 The Types of High-Tech Amenities Tenants Want

 Renters today are more tech savvy than ever before.
-Millennials and their younger Gen Z counterparts have grown up with technology and increasingly, rely on smart home technology to streamline their busy lives.
+Gen Z renters and their older Millennial counterparts have grown up with technology.
+Increasingly, rely on smart home technology to streamline their busy lives.
 This includes things like Nest thermostats, smart locks, and Ring doorbells that can be monitored and controlled remotely by phone.
 Today, these types of devices are almost standard in new multifamily construction.

 Smart Home Technology

-Smart home technology like Nest thermostats, digital door locks and Ring doorbells have become commonplace in Class A and Class B apartment rentals.
-At Smartland, these devices are now standard in almost all our units – even though our target market is Class C and Class D. And we do not stop there.
+Smart home technology such as Nest thermostats, digital door locks and Ring doorbells have become commonplace in Class A and Class B apartment rentals.
+At Smartland, these devices are now standard in almost all our units.
+Even though our target market is Class C and Class D. And we do not stop there.
 Our rentals also feature multiple USB outlets, Bluetooth speakers, smart lightbulbs and more.

-These devices, which require connectivity to the “internet of things” is one of the reasons we invest so heavily in providing strong WiFi at all our properties—if we are going to offer these smart home amenities, we need to be sure our WiFi supports all of these devices.
+These devices, which require connectivity to the “internet of things” is one of the reasons we invest so heavily in offering strong Wi-Fi at all our properties.
+If we are going to offer these smart home amenities.
+It is equally important we ensure our Wi-Fi supports all of these devices.

 We expect to see the smart home tech market continue to evolve.
 We are already seeing this.
 The devices that were new and innovative just a few years ago have already been replaced with higher-tech models that offer more features and functionality.
-The standard Amazon Alexa, for example, has been replaced with many later versions of Alexa devices, ranging from the Echo Dot to the Echo Show.
+The standard Amazon Alexa, for example, has been replaced with many later versions of Alexa devices.
+Such as the Echo Dot to the Echo Show.